What is a 3PL, and Why Do Companies Use One?

 A quality 3PL provider has the experience and long-standing relationships to fit all these pieces efficiently.
 By delegating the logistics puzzle, you are free from managing multiple partners; plus, your 3PL provides a single-point solution for all logistics needs.
 With your 3PL handling the many supply chain third parties they work with, they will be able to see the overall picture of your entire supply chain and provide a strategy to help your business achieve long-term goals.

 In a way, 3PL firms like R2 Logistics keep the world running.
 They get products to the store and your doorstep.
-Although the 3PL industry faces significant climate and economic challenges, researchers predict they will continue their pivotal role in the global economy.
+Although the 3PL industry faces significant climate and economic challenges, researchers predict 3PLs will continue their pivotal role in the global economy.